SB-Chalmers/sustainable_building_website/content/post/SBE22_berlin/index.md

   preview_only: true
 ---
 ![SB-at-sbe](featured.jpg)
-The Research group Sustainable building was well represented at the Sustainable Built Environment (SBE) Conference in Berlin from September 20thto 23rdwith four researchers.
-The conference with the theme “Built Environment within Planetary Boundaries” had a strong focus on technical sessions such as Life Cycle Assessment and Circularity but included also topics such as Urban Governance.Toivo Säwen presented a paper on a “Tool characterisation framework for parametric building LCA”.
+The Research group Sustainable building was well represented at the Sustainable Built Environment (SBE) Conference in Berlin from September 20thto 23rd with four researchers.
+The conference with the theme “Built Environment within Planetary Boundaries” had a strong focus on technical sessions such as Life Cycle Assessment and Circularity but included also topics such as Urban Governance.

+Toivo Säwen presented a paper on a “Tool characterisation framework for parametric building LCA”.
 First, a framework for classification and characterisation of tools based on workflow, adaptability, and required user knowledge was developed.
 Second, a tool inventory was performed, identifying 13 parametric LCA plug-ins for GH.
 Finally, four of these plug-ins were further investigated using the developed evaluation framework, a user persona approach, and a simplified test case.The paper evolved form a Master thesis by Emil Magnusson and can be accessed here:

 [Link to article](https://iopscience.iop.org/article/10.1088/1755-1315/1078/1/012090)